-The scheme from our Integrated Management Manual shows the basic procedure of a hazard assessment:
+The scheme shows the basic procedure of a hazard assessment:

 ii. how the results of these processes are used to evaluate and continually improve the occupational health and safety management system.

 The results of these processes are discussed with the HR department in monthly "safety calls" and quarterly ASA meetings (committee for occupational safety).
 In addition, a review is conducted with the management.